 Starting and running your own law firm can be as exciting as it is stressful.
 Even as you enjoy the highs of business success, you’re going to be under a lot of pressure.

-Missed dinners, canceled holidays, poor health, and strained relationships might all become a part of your life.
+Missed dinners, cancelled holidays, poor health, and strained relationships might all become a part of your life.
 However, this doesn’t have to be the case.
 You can take measures to have a good work-life balance, even as you try to grow your small legal practice.
 Don’t let work ruin your personal life!

 Here are 3 tips for success for busy small firms!